inclusive-design/wecount.inclusivedesign.ca/src/collections/views/the-future-of-work-and-disability.md

 The final activity of the group is to co-create a report on their understandings that can be used to help develop standards and regulations that support diversity within employment data systems.
 Accessibility Standards Canada (ASC) will use the report to inform best practices and policies for AI use in the workplace.

+# Our Contributors

+The Future of Work and Disability had expert collaborators many of whom identify as having a disability formed a study group that was comprised of fourteen individuals, many with lived experiences of disability and/or knowledge of the AI field.
+The group was selected through a call for participation from the IDRC, and a selection process was used to ensure that there were diverse perspectives within the group for learning, collaborating and creation of the final report.
+Experts include:

+*Chris Butler*

+*Theodore (Ted) Cooke*

+*Katherine Gallagher*

+*Kevin Keane*

+*Mala Naraine*

+*Runa Patel*

+*Sricamalan (Sri) Pathmanathan, M.A., M.Sc.*

+*Gaitrie Persaud*

+*Ramin Raunak*

+*Fran Quintero Rawlings*

+*Janet Rodriguez*

+*Cybele Sack*

+*Christopher Sutton*

+*Ricardo Wagner*

 # Our Results

 In addition to our report to Accessibility Standards Canada, we created: